jlapeyre/BlockEnums.jl/README.md

 [![Coverage](https://codecov.io/gh/jlapeyre/MEnums.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/jlapeyre/MEnums.jl)

 MEnums is like the built-in Enums.
+The main differences are

-The main difference is that enumerated types are mutable in the sense that members may be added after the type is created.
+* Enumerated types are mutable in the sense that instances may be added after the type is created.
+* The enumeration may be partitioned into blocks of values.
+For example `@addinblock A 2 x` would add the instance `x` to type `A` in the second block of indices.

 ```julia
 julia> using MEnums